Volunteers lie at the heart of our sport, with Officials an integral part of the volunteer workforce.

 Qualifications in officiating are a mix of workshops and practical experience at events, run throughout the country.
 Support is provided by the senior technical officials and tutors delivering the training.

-UKA/British Athletics is the licensing body for all officials, and their website holds full details on the Licence procedure.
-You can also download and read Make it Official, the British Athletics four year officials’ strategy..
+scottishathleitcs is the licensing body for Levels 1 to 3 with UKA/British Athletics is the licensing body for all officials level 4 and above, and their website holds full details on the Licence procedure.
+You can also download and read the UKA officials’ strategy here.

-If you or you organisation would like to arrange delivery of a training workshop, please email Officials Recruitment & Development Officer Shona Malcolm.
+If you or your organisation would like to arrange delivery of a training workshop, please email Officials Recruitment & Development Officer Shona Malcolm.

 You can use the menu on the left to access details of all education training courses for officials, the CPD offered by scottishathletics, and a toolkit full of useful documents for download.